envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/headers.rst

 It is a common case where a service wants to perform analytics based on the origin client's IP address.
-Per the lengthy discussion on :ref:`XFF <config_http_conn_man_headers_x-forwarded-for>`, this can get quite complicated, so Envoy simplifies this by setting *x-envoy-external-address* to the *trusted client address* (as defined in that XFF discussion) if the request is from an external client. *x-envoy-external-address* is not set or overwritten for internal requests.
+Per the lengthy discussion on :ref:`XFF <config_http_conn_man_headers_x-forwarded-for>`, this can get quite complicated, so Envoy simplifies this by setting *x-envoy-external-address* to the :ref:`trusted client address <config_http_conn_man_headers_x-forwarded-for_trusted_client_address>` if the request is from an external client. *x-envoy-external-address* is not set or overwritten for internal requests.
 This header can be safely forwarded between internal services for analytics purposes without having to deal with the complexities of XFF.

 .. _config_http_conn_man_headers_x-envoy-force-trace: